 5. Sarah Marsh (died 14 August 1793 aged 5 months).

-Amelia's mother died in 1777 when Amelia was only about 12 years.
-Amelia's father was overseas during much of her childhood but there is nothing to indicate that Amelia did not have anything other than a good childhood living in their large family home of Woodcote in Surrey.
+A few years after Amelia was born, the family returned to England and this is where Amelia spent most of her childhood.
+Amelia's mother Sarah died in 1777 when Amelia was only about 12 years.
+Amelia's father Arthur continued to be overseas in India making lots of money during much of her young days but there is nothing to indicate that Amelia did not have anything other than a good childhood living in their large family home of Woodcote in Surrey.
 In 1785 Amelia made what appears to have been an excellent marrige to William Marsh who was a Banker and a Naval Agent.
 Some letters to Amelia exist from her father around this time and her marriage is noted in her father in law's diary (George Marsh ).

 27th October 1785.
 My dear son William was married this day Thursday to Miss Amelia Cuthbert at St. Mary L'bone Chapel.
 Present: her father, sister, her uncles Alexander Cuthbert and Colonel Hopkins, Miss Dove and myself.
 Her father gave her £40,000 of which £10,000 he desired might be settled upon her, but my son desired to make it £15,000 which he settled upon her accordingly.
 At this time his fortune and income were equal to hers, so that if riches will produce happiness they have a very large share to begin the world with, and the greatest prospect of it.
 We returned to Mr Cuthbert's house in Berner Street where we met Mrs Hopkins Mr Cuthbert's mother-in-law, my son George, Mr John Marsh and his wife, and proceeded from thence to Mr Cuthbert's house called Woodcott Park near Epsom and spent several day together.